zidariu-sabin/Go_fem_Project/README.md

 # GoWorkoutTracker
 ### Description
+---
 A Frontend Masters project resembling the backend of a workout tracker application written in go

-the entire application will be running using an app object that is parsed and attributed  during the main function
 ### arhitecture
+---
+The entire application will be running using an app object that is parsed and attributed  during the main function

 main.go
 - configuration and lifecycle of the application